Reporting who is involved with your invention

-- Inventors (and Co-Inventors) are individual(s) that have lead to direct contribution to at least once claim on the invention and appear on on any patent application.
+- Inventors (and Co-Inventors) are individual(s) that have direct contribution to at least one claim on the invention and appear on on any patent application.

 - Contributors are individual(s) involved, in the creation of the invention but not do meet the qualifications for inventorship.

 Examples of this scenario include:

 - Technicians who perform routine studies or follow directions of another person.

 - A person who merely organizes or collects data in support of the invention.

 - Signatures only (Department/College approvers) are individuals associated to the disclosure for the sole purpose of departmental and/or college acknowledgement.
 On any given disclosure a minimum of two approvers is required.